beemobot/sugar/README.md

 # sugar

-sugar is a Chargebee subscriptions handler for tea, the Discord bot (https://ayu.ai/tea) using a webhook and PostgreSQL
+Sugar is a Chargebee subscriptions handler for Beemo, the Discord bot (https://beemo.gg/) using a webhook and PostgreSQL

 ## Getting Started